John C. Frémont: Army of Virginia, New York, and resignation (1862–1864)

-Presidential candidate Radical Democracy Party (1864)
+Radical Democratic Party presidential candidate (1864)

 In 1860 the Republicans nominated Abraham Lincoln for president, who won the presidency and then ran for re-election in 1864.
 The Radical Republicans, a group of hard-line abolitionists, were upset with Lincoln's positions on the issues of slavery and postwar reconciliation with the southern states.
 These radicals had bitterly resented Lincoln's dismissal of Frémont in 1861 over his emancipation edict in St. Louis.
-On May 31, 1864, the short-lived Radical Democracy Party nominated Frémont (age 51) for president in Cleveland.
+On May 31, 1864, the short-lived Radical Democratic Party nominated Frémont (age 51) for president in Cleveland.
 Frémont was supported by Radical Republicans, immigrants from Western Germany, and War Democrats.
 This fissure in the Republican Party divided the party into two factions: the anti-Lincoln Radical Republicans, who nominated Frémont, and the pro-Lincoln Republicans.
 On September 22, 1862, Lincoln had issued his own Emancipation Proclamation, effective January 1, 1863, that "forever" freed slaves in Southern states fighting under the Confederacy.
-Frémont reluctantly withdrew from the election on September 22, 1864.
-The following day, in a prearranged compromise, Lincoln removed ultra-conservative Montgomery Blair from his cabinet.
+Frémont reluctantly withdrew from the election on September 22, 1864; the following day, in a prearranged compromise, Lincoln removed the more conservative Montgomery Blair from his cabinet.

 Rancho Pocaho

-In 1864, the Frémonts purchased an estate ranch in present-day Sleepy Hollow, New York from the newspaper publisher James Watson Webb.
+In 1864, the Frémonts purchased an estate ranch in present-day Sleepy Hollow, New York, from the newspaper publisher James Watson Webb.
 They named it Pocaho, an Indian name.
 For Jessie it was a chance to recapture some of the charm and isolation of living in the countryside, now that John had retired from politics.
 The house, now at 7 Pokahoe Drive in Sleepy Hollow, is currently a private residence.